Designations Congruent with Things: Chapter 12

 “Noted,” Newton replies.
 “Later, I’ll shove you into strange beds, just for your information.”

-“You can try,” Hermann replies dryly, completing the buttoning job.
+“You can try.”
+Hermann completes the buttoning job.
 “Do you genuinely feel like eating?”

 “Yes,” Newton says.

-“Because I would rather you not vomit and then bleed all over the floor of a twenty-four hour diner, presuming we can find one.
-I would rather you do that here.”
+“Because I’d rather you not vomit and bleed all over the floor of a twenty-four hour diner, presuming we find one.
+I’d rather you do that here.”

 “Why does this outcome get granted the status of a foregone conclusion?”
 Newton asks.
-“I am one hundred percent improved relative to last night.”
+“I’m one hundred percent improved relative to last night.”

 “Arguably, it’s still last night.”